-In addition, since mid-1999, the Academy has paid for the energy costs of the street lights that run along Centre Street from our main campus to our east campus.
-In 2016-17, the Academy paid $8,390 directly to Eversource for these lights.
+In addition, since mid-1999, the Academy has paid for the energy costs of the street lights and crosswalk flood lights that run along Centre Street from our main campus to our east campus.
+In 2016-17, the Academy paid $7,483 directly to Eversource for these lights.

 Cash donations provided directly to the Town and other local organizations totaled approximately $30,000 in 2016–17.
 These figures have increased in recent years as the Academy recovered from the 2009 financial crisis.
 To ensure that the gifts given can be of a meaningful size and high impact, the Academy is specifically focused on giving to organizations with missions aligned with that of the Academy.
 The following organizations received cash donations of $1,000 or more from the Academy in 2016-17: